HanXHX/ansible-firewall/README.md

 Very simple firewall for Debian/Ubuntu with UFW.

+This role detects and opens SSH port.

-It uses UFW defaults policies:
+It uses UFW default policies:

 - INPUT: DROP
 - OUTPUT: ACCEPT